RasmusRPaulsen/DTUImageAnalysis/exercises/Ex7-GeometricTransformationsAndRegistration/readme.md

-# Exercise 7 - Geometric transformations and landmark based registration (work in progress)
+# Exercise 7 - Geometric transformations and landmark based registration

 In this exercise, we will explore geometric transformations of images and landmark based registration.